dotnet/designs/accepted/2020/linking-libraries.md

 project of the application to declare such intent.

 At publishing they will be the defaults but can still be overwritten with command-line or publish-only settings.
-These values will also have no direct effect on for example building the application, that is setting `PublishSingleFile=true` will not produce a single-file from `dotnet build`.
+These values will have no direct effect on the output of building the application.
+That is, setting `PublishSingleFile=true` will not produce a single-file from `dotnet build`.

 More details provided in [Analyzers for publish only functionality](https://github.com/dotnet/sdk/issues/14562)